omni-us/jsonargparse/DOCUMENTATION.rst

 that it is a subclass of the given type and that ``init_args`` values correspond to valid arguments to instantiate it.
 After parsing, the config object will include the ``class_path`` and ``init_args`` entries.
-To get a config object with all nested sub-classes instantiated, the :py:meth:`.ArgumentParser.instantiate_classes` method is used.
+To get a config object with all nested subclasses instantiated, the :py:meth:`.ArgumentParser.instantiate_classes` method is used.

 Additional to using a class as type hint in signatures, for low level